43 Summer Health Dangers You’re Probably Ignoring

 Hidden air-conditioner mold

-Sunburn from perfumes and essential oils
+Sunburn from perfumes and other fragrances

 Urinary tract infections